 Since 1979, the U.S. has made $12 billion in weapons sales to Taiwan, and Beijing voices its opposition every time.

-A State Department official told ABC News today that the U.S is constantly reviewing Taiwan's defensive needs and requests and will continue to do so.
+A State Department official told ABC News in December that the United States is constantly reviewing Taiwan's defensive needs and requests and will continue to do so.
 "We do not consult Beijing about our military cooperation with or arms sales to Taiwan," this official said.

 Despite the weapons sales and the importance of good relations emphasized by both sides, Taiwan is not a treaty ally with the United States, and the U.S. has no obligation to defend it if it is attacked.

-ABC News learned today that Trump's congratulatory call from Tsai was expected and likely arranged by people in his transition team.
-So while it was a surprise to China and many in the U.S. government, Trump's advisers are claiming it was calculated.
+ABC News learned in December that Trump's congratulatory call from Tsai was expected and likely arranged by people in his transition team.
+So while it was a surprise to China and many in the U.S. government, Trump's advisers claimed it was calculated.

 Trump took a firm stance on confronting a rising China during his campaign, repeatedly accusing China of manipulating its currency and once saying, "We already have a trade war [with China]," suggesting he doesn't fear an escalation.